Internal Comms Best Practices for 2023

 - Shared tools and policies for how to communicate at their company.

-- Made a leadership site where they published targeted manager communications.
-This can be an intranet, an app, or a newsletter so long as it’s targeted to your managers.
+- Made a leadership site where they published targeted manager comms.

 - Created a weekly leadership newsletter that included specific CTAs for managers.
 Don’t leave managers guessing about what they have to do!

-- Broke down the communication responsibilities by level within their leadership hierarchy.
-This ensured that even leaders at the top (above your middle/frontline managers) understand their role and are held accountable.
+- Broke down the comms responsibilities by level within their leadership hierarchy.
+This ensures that even leaders at the top (above your middle/frontline managers) understand their role and are held accountable.